 Azure Notification Hubs has two resource levels: hubs and namespaces.
 A hub is a single push resource that can hold the cross-platform push information of one app.
 A namespace is a collection of hubs in one region.
 Recommended mapping matches one namespace with one app.
 Within a namespace, you can have a production hub that works with your production app, a testing hub that works with your testing app, and so on.

 What is the price model for Notification Hubs?

 The latest pricing details can be found on the Notification Hubs Pricing page.
 Notification Hubs is billed at the namespace level.
 (For the definition of a namespace, see "What is the resource structure of Notification Hubs?")
 Notification Hubs offers three tiers:

 - Free: This tier is a good starting point for exploring push capabilities.
 It's not recommended for production apps.
-You get 500 devices and 1 million pushes included per namespace per month, with no service level agreement (SLA) guarantee.
+You get 500 devices and 1 million pushes included per subscription per month, with no service level agreement (SLA) guarantee.

 - Standard: This tier is recommended for medium to large production apps.
-You get 10 million devices and 10 million pushes included per namespace per month as a baseline.
+You get 10 million devices and 10 million pushes included per subscription per month as a baseline.
 Includes rich telemetry (additional data about push status provided).